gamecoder08/C-Misc-Codes/README.md

 # C-Misc-Codes
-About A repository for my miscellaneous C++ projects or files.
+Hi, This is my repository for my C codes.
+I will mostly upload or push anything I code.